NVSL/delegate-function/README.md

 docker container started on a remote machine via a batch system.

 #2 means there are quite a few restrictions in what changes the method
 can make.
+It also means it's not useful for things like parallel execution.

+# Limitations

 The implementation is not super-sophisticated, so it should really only modify the object's state.

 # Installation